Patriotism doesn't pay for China Inc., as buybacks lead to losses

-SHANGHAI As he watched China's stock markets descending into freefall on July 2, Zhao Liguo, vice-president of Siasun Robot & Automation Co Ltd (300024.SZ), decided it was time to start buying the company's shares.
+SHANGHAI As he watched China's stock markets descending into freefall on July 2, Zhao Liguo, vice-president of Siasun Robot & Automation Co Ltd, decided it was time to start buying the company's shares.

 Zhao was among hundreds of companies and executives that answered the call from Beijing to do their patriotic duty and signal confidence by buying back their own stock, which regulators hoped would entice other investors back to trade.